k1ch3r/vitePressOca/basics.md

 ## Day 1 prep

-We installed JRE and JDK Version 8u411, added them to our path and compiled a .java file via javac in our shell.
+Install JRE and JDK Version 8u411 and add them to your path.
+We are expected to be able to compile a .java file via javac in our shell.

 ## Packages and File Structure

-We talked about  packages and folders and took  a look at the prebuilts in the jdk.
+The Package and Folder System needs to be understood.
 Note: OCA will ask about rules for imports/when you need to import.
 Your projects file structure should match the package syntax.